 Whether it’s unplanned pregnancies, STIs, the potential for emotional hurt, or the issue of putting yourself in a physically vulnerable position, as much as our culture might try to deny it, the truth is that sex has risks.
 And while in some cases these risks will always be there, they can at least be mitigated by having a foundation of trust with our partners.

-The value of choosing people who care about us, who are invested in our well-being, and who are in it for the long-run is often touted when it comes to our professional lives and social circles, and similarly, protecting ourselves when it comes to romance is just as essential.
-No matter how much our generation may hear that hook-up culture is what’s modern and liberating, we’d be fighting against our brains and bodies to believe that sex doesn’t really matter.
+The value of choosing people who care about us, who are invested in our well-being, and who are in it for the long-run is often touted when it comes to our professional lives and social circles, but protecting ourselves when it comes to romance is just as essential.
+No matter how much our generation may hear that hookup culture is what’s modern and liberating, we’re fighting against our brains and our bodies to believe that sex doesn’t really matter.

 And while there may not be much value in eschewing casual sex just because it wasn’t done in “the good ol’ days,” there’s absolutely something to be said for making prudent choices that aim to safeguard our emotional and physical well-being.